WDI-SEA/u1-project-about-me/README.md

   - Unsolved problems.

-  		As of 4/13/2017, carousel functions are needed.
+  		There are no unsolved problems at this time.

   - Your biggest wins and challenges.

   		Wins: learned more about each technology used.

   		Challenges: development of advanced features, such as the carousel functions.